-3. Temporary Regulations
+3. 2007 Temporary Regulations

-On March 19, 2007, temporary regulations on this subject were adopted.
-T.D.
-9316, 72 Fed.
+On March 19, 2007, IRS and Treasury adopted a new set of proposed and temporary regulations on this subject.
+TD 9316, 72 Fed.
 Reg.
-12974 (March 20, 2007).
-In response to comments, the temporary regulations allow the value of the Acquiror stock to be fixed as of the day before the binding contract for continuity purposes, even if there is contingent consideration, if (a) the transaction would satisfy the continuity test without the contingent consideration, and (b) the contingent consideration does not prevent the exchanging Target shareholders from being subject to the economic benefits and burdens of owning Acquiror stock.
-Reg. §§ 1.368-1T(e)(2)(iii)(B), 1.368-1T(e)(2)(v) Examples (10), (11), (12).
-If the contingency to which the consideration is subject relates to the value of the Acquiror stock (e.g., a collar), then, the rule does not apply, and the value of the Acquiror stock is measured at the time of closing.
+12974 (Mar.
+20, 2007).
+In response to comments, the proposed and temporary regulations allowed the value of the Acquiror stock to be fixed as of the day before the binding contract for continuity purposes, even if there is contingent consideration, if (a) the transaction would satisfy the continuity test without the contingent consideration, and (b) the contingent consideration does not prevent the exchanging Target shareholders from being subject to the economic benefits and burdens of owning Acquiror stock.
+In 2007, the temporary regulations expired, but, in Notice 2010-25, 2010-1 CB 527, IRS announced that, until issuance of final regulations, taxpayers could choose to follow the proposed regulations that mirrored the temporary regulations, subject only to a consistency requirement.